EricStratton/galactic-age-calculator/README.md

 Test: "It will calculate users age on Mercury relative to their age on Earth" Expect(Age.calcMercuryAge(25).toEqual(104.16667))

-Test: "It will calculate difference between user's Mercury age and their Earth life expectantcy" Expect(Age.mercuryAge.calcYearsLeft(25).toEqual(-28.866667))
+Test: "It will calculate difference between user's Mercury age and their Earth life expectancy" Expect(Age.mercuryAge.calcYearsLeft(25).toEqual(-28.866667))

-Describe: calcVenusAge();
+Describe: VenusInfo();

 Test: "It will calculate users age on Venus relative to their age on Earth" Expect(Age.calcVenusAge(25).toEqual(40.3225806))

+Test: "It will calculate difference between user's Venus age and their Earth life expectancy" Expect(Age.venusAge.calcYearsLeft(25).toEqual(34.9774194))

 Describe calcMarsAge();